durffy/UMLHero/Design/UseCases.md

 ## title: Delete Requirements
 Actor: Designer
 Senario: the designer reviews the requirements within the requirements section of the project, the specfic requirement is deleted from the requirements section

+## Title: Categorize Requirements
+Actor: Designer
+Senario: the designer reviews a requirement and categorizes it as a Functional, Non-Functional, Constraint